Arundhati Bhattacharya

-Arundhati Bhattacharya (born on 18th March 1956) is the chairperson and chief executive officer for Salesforce, India.
+Arundhati Bhattacharya (born 18 March 1956) is the chairperson and chief executive officer for Salesforce, India.
 She is also retired Indian banker and former Chairperson of the State Bank of India.
 She is the first woman to be the Chairperson of State Bank of India.
 In 2016, she was listed as the 25th most powerful woman in the world by Forbes.
 She is the only Indian corporate leader listed on Fortune's world's greatest leaders list ranked at 26.

 In 2018, her interview titled "Arundhati Bhattacharya: The Making of SBI's First Woman Chairperson" was published on Harvard Business Review.

 In January 2025, she was honored with the Padma Shri, India's fourth-highest civilian award, by the Government of India.

 Early life and education

 Bhattacharya was born in a Bengali family in the city of Kolkata and spent her childhood in Bhilai and Bokaro Steel City.
 Her father, Prodyut Kumar Mukherjee worked at Bokaro Steel Plant.
 Her mother, Kalyani Mukherjee was a homeopathy consultant in Bokaro.

 Bhattacharya had her schooling at St. Xavier's School (Bokaro).
 She studied English literature at Calcutta's Lady Brabourne College and then at Jadavpur University.
 Her husband, Pritimoy Bhattacharya, is an ex-professor of IIT Kharagpur.